HD ready

 HD ready is a certification program introduced in 2005 by EICTA (European Information, Communications and Consumer Electronics Technology Industry Associations), now DIGITALEUROPE.
 HD ready minimum native resolution is 720 rows in widescreen ratio.

-There are currently four different labels: "HD ready", "HD TV", "HD ready 1080p", "HD TV 1080p".
+There are four different labels: "HD ready", "HD TV", "HD ready 1080p", "HD TV 1080p".
 The logos are assigned to television equipment capable of certain features.

 In the United States, a similar "HD Ready" term usually refers to any display that is capable of accepting and displaying a high-definition signal at either 720p, 1080i or 1080p using a component video or digital input, but does not have a built-in HD-capable tuner.